-Accounts Settings in Windows 10 – In our previous posts of Windows 10, we have mentioned about the enormous and exciting features that the operating system has in its store.
+Accounts Settings in Windows 10 – In our previous posts of Windows 10, we have mentioned the enormous and exciting features that the operating system has in its store.
 But along with that it also carries the features initiated by the forerunners of the editions.
 And maybe this is the main reason behind the complete package of the Windows 10 operating system.
 And carrying forward one of the forerunners features is the multi-user operating system.
 And it definitely needs a place from where all the configurations of the user account or sign-in options, things like that can be handled.
-In this article ,we will present How to Access and Use Accounts Settings in Windows 10.
+In this article, we will present How to Access and Use Accounts Settings in Windows 10.

-And thus we have witnessed few Settings category of the new Windows 10 which resembles with its’ previous edition, Windows 8.
+And thus we have witnessed a few Settings category of the new Windows 10 which resembles with its’ previous edition, Windows 8.
 The Accounts category we see in the Settings of Windows 10 is such a setting that was present earlier also.
-So, it is the place which lets you do all the modifications related to your account, manage your sign in options and also controls your workplace account.
+So, it is the place that lets you do all the modifications related to your account, manage your sign in options, and also controls your workplace account.
 When compared with the older editions, two extra settings are available in this present edition.
 Handling the accounts in Windows 10 has never been so easy.
 With a good impression in mind about the Settings category, we move ahead to this topic How to Access and Use Accounts Settings in Windows 10 and will take you through its details.

 Access Accounts Settings in Windows 10

 Click Start icon on the taskbar to Bring out your Start Menu on the screen.